eserie/wax-ml/docs/notebooks/07-SNARIMAX.md

 We will now wrapup the study of an environment + agent in few analysis functions.

-We will then use them to perform the sam analysis on the non-stationnary setting proposed in [1], namely
+We will then use them to perform the sam analysis in the non-stationnary setting proposed in [1], namely
 - setting 2 : slowly varaying parameters.
 - setting 3 : brutal variation of parameters.
 - setting 4 : non-stationnary (random walk) noise.